gauravcodepro/gauravcodepro/README.md

 :star: if you would like to sponsor for a course such as language models or generative AI or DevOPs, drop me an email. \
 :star: Open to collaboration on Bioinformatics, Deep Learning, Generative AI, and DevOPs.
 ### Personal views
-:bulb: There is no cost to make any assumption but there is a heap of effort to show results. \
-:bulb: Dont waste your time on assumptive people and anyone assumptions, you will never be able to make anything out of them.
-After sometime, everyone start to see what they are.\
+:bulb: There is no cost to make any assumption but there is a heap of effort to show results.
+Dont waste your time on assumptive people and anyone assumptions, you will never be able to make anything out of them.
+After sometime, everyone start to see what they are.
 :star: keep a day off from coding and fix the bugs in code. \
 :star: clean the code and forked repositories once a week.
 ### Programming Languages